hugomrdias/playwright-test/readme.md

     -e, --extension    Use extension background_page to run tests.
     --cov              Enable code coverage in istanbul format.
 Outputs '.nyc_output/coverage-pw.json'.
     --before           Path to a script to be loaded on a separate tab before the main script.
+    --sw               Path to a script to be loaded in a service worker.
     --assets           Assets to be served by the http server.  (default process.cwd()) --cwd              Current directory.  (default process.cwd())
     --extensions       File extensions allowed in the bundle.  (default js,cjs,mjs,ts,tsx)